Bilader/xelsite/README.md

 # Elastic Site

 Official Elastic Site repository.
 Based on Bootstrap/HTML5/CSS.
+Preview: https://bilader.github.io/xelsite/

 <em>We can build elastic website on this template, we need contents,graphics and ideas...
-Lets work on it togetherz/em>
+Lets work on it together</em>

 #Getting in Touch